MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD06_DEMO.md

         </body>
         </html>
     ```
-5. On the **File** menu, click **View in Brower (Internet Explorer)**.
+5. On the **File** menu, click **View in Brower (Microsoft Edge)**.
-6. In Internet Explorer, if the message **Intranet settings are turned off by default** appears, click **Don’t show this message again**.
+6. In Microsoft Edge, if the message **Intranet settings are turned off by default** appears, click **Don’t show this message again**.
 7. Observe the four **div** elements laid out underneath each other, in order, within the **article** element.
 The **article** element has a red border to highlight its boundaries.
 This is block layout mode.

 ![alt text](./Images/20480B_6_Layout-Column.png "The div elements in block layout mode")

 8. Press **F12**.
 9. In the F12 Developer Tools pane, press **Ctrl+P** to unpin the window.
-Position the F12 Developer Tools window so that you can see the Internet Explorer window at the same time.
+Position the F12 Developer Tools window so that you can see the Microsoft Edge window at the same time.
 10. Click the **CSS** tab to display the fully expanded version of the layout rules applied to the HTML content.
 11. Right-click the **div** entry, and then click **Add attribute**.
 12. Type **display: inline**, and then press ENTER.
-13. In Internet Explorer, notice that the four **div** elements are now laid out side-by-side aligned by text baseline with height and width properties ignored.
+13. In Microsoft Edge, notice that the four **div** elements are now laid out side-by-side aligned by text baseline with height and width properties ignored.
 This is inline layout mode.

 ![alt text](./Images/20480B_6_Layout-Row.png "The div elements in inline layout mode")